Personal Injury Lawyer in Fort Lee >> NJ Auto Accident Attorneys >> No Fault Insurance Defense Lawyers

 If the other driver did not have insurance, or if your losses exceed the policy limits of that driver's liability coverage, you are covered under your policy through uninsured motorist/underinsured motorist (UM/UIM) insurance.
 We have extensive experience in arbitration and litigation of UM/UIM claims.

 Denial of No-Fault Insurance Claims

 Your insurance is required by law to cover your initial losses.
-If you are having any trouble with PIP claims, or if you simply want to explore your personal injury rights, contact us today online or by telephone at 201 346-3800 to speak with an experienced Fort Lee, North Bergen and Hackensack car accident lawyer in a free initial consultation.
+If you are having any trouble with PIP claims, or if you simply want to explore your personal injury rights, contact us today online or by telephone at 201 346-3800 to speak with an experienced Fort Lee, North Bergen and Morris County car accident lawyer in a free initial consultation.